In the event of an emergency this site is not monitored. For current information go to https://emergency.marincounty.org.

 Alert and Warning Systems

 In an emergency, Marin officials may use many different tools to communicate information and instructions to the community.
-Alert Marin, Nixle, Radio Station KCBS, local TV and social media are the primary outlets.
-Register now and prepare to use these systems before an emergency occurs.
+The primary systems include: Alert Marin, Wireless Emergency Alerts, Nixle, County of Marin Emergency Portal, KCBS Radio, local TV and social media.
+Learn how these systems work and register now.
+Prepare yourself to use these systems before an emergency occurs.

 Red Flag Warnings

 Fire agencies monitor weather conditions daily and use indexes and predictions to make decisions about how to fight fires and how to prevent new fires from igniting.
-Residents and visitors to areas where wildfires are likely to occur should be aware of current and predicted weather conditions, and should take additional actions to prepare their family, home, and community when risk is elevated.
+Catastrophic wildfire events are most likely to occur during Red Flag weather conditions.
+Residents and visitors to areas where wildfires are likely to occur should be aware of current and predicted weather conditions, and should take additional actions to prepare their family, home, and community when wildfire risk is elevated.

 Be Ready to Evacuate